Dear New Whippet Owner- getting your whippet puppy

 The Breed:

 What are whippets like?
 Whippets are a fabulous breed.
 They will make you laugh every day with their crazy antics, and you will marvel as they zoom around with effortless grace and elegance- they are of course one of the fastest breeds around.
+See our A-Z of whippets for a great insight into this beautiful breed.

 New whippet owner